-Jessica had given a poster presentation to the British Association of Plastic Reconstructive & Aesthetic Surgery Scientific meeting.
+Vanessa had given a poster presentation to the British Association of Plastic Reconstructive & Aesthetic Surgery Scientific meeting.
 1 point was awarded.

-Jay had given a poster presentation entitled "Role of Foundation Doctor in Paediatrics" to the 3rd Annual Children & Young People's Conference and to the Royal College of Paediatrics.
+Vanessa had given a poster and had also given an oral presentation entitled "Role of Foundation Doctor in Paediatrics" to the 3rd Annual Children & Young People's Conference and to the Royal College of Paediatrics.
 1 point was awarded